spanner888/CamScripts/README 2 Tool Bits Add Example.md

 CamLibTbAdd Library

+CamTbAdd_Importing provides bulk import very flexible csv data to create ToolBits and add to current library.
+Includes powerful naming rules as well as ability to auto-number both ToolBit name and number in the Tool Library.
+Note that the import macro is not considered an example, but is ready for use.

+CamTbAddExample has seven examples of creating ToolBits in code and using the above naming rules.

 Example 1.
 Add single example default endmill to current Library.

 Example 2.
 Add SINGLE Tool 6.35 mm dia to current library